 DemoNight is the most exciting community event of the year, in my opinion.
 It's wonderful to see so many devs "putting themselves out there".
 It's a rare occasion to feel the type of passion that made us once want to become game developers!

-If you are considering submitting your game for a future DemoNight, you’ll want to take these eligibility rules into account:
+If you are considering submitting your game for a future DemoNight, please take note of the eligibility rules :

-To find out more about GamePlay Space and become a member, head here.
+To find out more about La Guilde's services and to become a member, head here.